KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v4.
 4. Recommendation: Found `axios` in file `MMM-NiceHash.js`: Replace it with built-in fetch.
 5. Recommendation: Found `XMLHttpRequest` in file `MMM-NiceHash.js`: Replace it with built-in fetch.
+6. Recommendation: Found `new Date()` in file `MMM-NiceHash.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-6. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+7. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-7. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+8. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-8. Recommendation: Found `axios` in file `conversions.ts`: Replace it with built-in fetch.
+9. Recommendation: Found `axios` in file `conversions.ts`: Replace it with built-in fetch.
+10. Recommendation: Found `new Date()` in file `conversions.ts`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-9. Recommendation: Found `axios` in file `nicehash.ts`: Replace it with built-in fetch.
+11. Recommendation: Found `axios` in file `nicehash.ts`: Replace it with built-in fetch.
-10. Warning: No LICENSE file.
+12. Warning: No LICENSE file.
-11. The branch name is 'master'.
+13. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Nightscout by bureus](https://github.com/bureus/MMM-Nightscout)